Hawkman (Carter Hall): Skills, abilities and equipment

 Due to his multiple incarnations and having the memories of all of them, Khufu/Hall is an expert with a wide array of archaic weapons from his past lives, including battle axes, maces, swords, spears, and shields.
 As Nighthawk, he was a marksman with a pistol.
 Carter Hall is sometimes depicted handling futuristic technology.
 He has used a Thanagarian ship called "The Brontadon" and during the Rann-Thanagar War used Rannian hard-light armor.
 Hawkman is depicted using technologically advanced laser weaponry in a possible future (Hawkman (vol. 4) #9).
 Reincarnation has also given Hawkman knowledge of hundreds of languages.

 As a result of his many lives and vast amount of experience, Hall is a brilliant tactician, fierce warrior, and strong leader.
 During the Public Enemies story arc in the Superman/Batman series, he was selected as the perfect hero to confront Batman with the advantage of his flight and strength but otherwise being Batman's equal.
 He is extremely intelligent and expresses a deeply romantic side towards his beloved soulmate.

-For a brief time during "DC Rebirth" through a combination of the Nth Metals properties and his own cycle of reincarnation.
-Carter was able to summon an army of alt. selves whose lives he'd lived via reincarnation across Time & space.
+For a brief time during "DC Rebirth" through a combination of the Nth metals properties and his own cycle of reincarnation, Carter was able to summon an army of alternative selves whose lives he had already lived via reincarnation across time and space.

 Characterization

 Hawkman has been characterized in comics as having a quick, fierce temper with adamant views and opinions.
 Even in the Golden Age, he has no problem blowing up a villain's lair with the villain inside.

 Another prominent aspect of his personality is his staunch conservative views; this has brought him into conflict with Green Arrow (a liberal) several times.
 During the miniseries Identity Crisis, it is revealed the main reason for this animosity is the opposing views he and Green Arrow take on the mindwipe of Doctor Light.

 Since his rebirth, that Carter Hall has integrated a lot of Katar Hol into his core being.
 He looks like a merger of Katar and himself while using the more rugged superhero attire that is a trademark of Katar Hol.
 Although he has Katar's dark hair, his voice and face appear to be his own as he is easily recognized by Jay Garrick upon return.

-Post-Metal, Carter has become a more reserved character, in stark contrast of his personality Pre-Flashpoint.
+Post-Metal, Carter has become a more reserved character, in contrast of his personality pre-Flashpoint.
 He now shows a deeper understanding of history and spirituality, and more reservation to entering battle, but is still willing to fight.